DanielVesterbaek/launch-control-documentation/docs/source/asset-packs.rst

 Vehicle Asset Packs
 ^^^^^^^^^^

-Launch Control comes with a few vehicles included that are all ready to be rigged.
+Launch Control comes with a vehicle included that is ready to be rigged.
 If you want to expand the library, you can download more Launch Control Vehicle Packs and install them directly from the interface.